diablodale/apollo-automation-docs/docs/products/air1/setup/sensor-definitions.md

 * Detects particles between 4 and 10 micrometers.
 Disabled by default.

+![AIR-1 Sensor Data.jpg](assets/air-1-device-page-pic-1.png)

 ### Configuration

-* **ESP Reboot**
-  * Performs a restart of the sensor
-* **SEN55 Temperature Offset**
-  * Allows you to calibrate the SEN55 temperature.
-Please refer to our [calibration guide](https://wiki.apolloautomation.com/products/general/temp-hum-calibration/ "MSR-1 Temperature &amp; Humidity Offsets").
-* **SEN55 Humidity Offset**
-  * Allows you to calibrate the SEN55 humidity.
-Please refer to our [calibration guide](https://wiki.apolloautomation.com/products/general/temp-hum-calibration/ "MSR-1 Temperature &amp; Humidity Offsets").

-![AIR-1 Sensor Data.jpg](assets/air-1-device-page-pic-1.png)

-#### Configuration:

 **ESP Reboot**

-* A button to restart the ESP32 microcontroller running the AIR-1 sensor, helpful for troubleshooting or refreshing connections.
+* Performs a restart of the ESP32 microcontroller running the AIR-1 sensor, helpful for troubleshooting or refreshing connections.

 **Prevent Sleep**